-Definition of physiographic parameters
+Definition of Physiographic Parameters

 Geographic and morphologic parameters that can influence the spatial distribution of mean temperatures are defined here following the criteria suggested by Prudhomme and Reed (1999) for the spatial mapping of extreme rainfall.
-The topographic and geographic factors selected with respect to the variability of the mean temperature are (see Figure 2):
+The topographic and geographic factors selected with respect to the variability of the mean temperature are (see Fig. 2):

-- Minimum absolute distance from the sea, d{min} ; - Angle α formed by the minimum distance vector and the South (Figure 2a);

-- Distance d_i from the sea in the eight cardinal directions, i (Figure 2a); - Azimuthal angle β_i of the horizon in the eight cardinal directions (Figure 2b).
+- Minimum absolute distance from the sea, $d{\min}$ ; - Angle α formed by the minimum distance vector and the South [Fig. 2(a)]; - Distance $d_i$ from the sea in the eight cardinal directions, i [Fig. 2(a)]; and - Azimuthal angle βi of the horizon in the eight cardinal directions [Fig. 2(b)].

-The latter variable plays the role of an obstruction factor, according to the original definition of Faulkner and Prudhomme (1998), and is defined as the angle subtended by the highest topographical barrier in the ith direction, such that $tg\beta_i = \Delta H / \Delta X$, with ΔH as the difference of elevation between the barrier and the station, and ΔX as the distance between the two points.
-Note that d{min} is not necessarily one of the eight distances d_i taken in the cardinal directions, because it represents the minimum distance between the station point and the coastline.
+The latter variable plays the role of an obstruction factor, according to the original definition of Faulkner and Prudhomme (1998), and is defined as the angle subtended by the highest topographical barrier in the ith direction, such that $\tan \beta_i = \Delta H / \Delta X$ , with $\Delta H$ as the difference of elevation between the barrier and the station, and $\Delta X$ as the distance between the two points.
+Note that $d{\min}$ is not necessarily one of the eight distances $d_i$ taken in the cardinal directions, because it represents the minimum distance between the station point and the coastline.

-The above variables were computed for each of the considered stations (see Figure 1) using a geographical representation of the Italian coastal line and a Digital Terrain Model (DTM).
+The above-mentioned variables were computed for each of the considered stations (see Fig. 1) using a geographical representation of the Italian coastal line and a digital gerrain model (DTM).
 The DTM used is a 1 km resolution model named GTOPO30 that is distributed by the U.S. Geological Survey (USGS, 2006).
 At present, DTMs with higher resolution are available for the Italian territory.
 Our decision to use the 1 km resolution DTM was based on a trade-off between advantages (better resolution for computing concavities and obstructions) and disadvantages (need for careful validation of the stations' position and aspect, substantial increase of the computational load) with respect to the objective of the analysis.